To place orders or ask questions please call toll free 1-800-494-3933 Monday through Friday 8-6 PST!

 NOTE: This instruction set is copyrighted and is not to be copied, forwarded, or re-posted without written permission from VolleyballUSA.com

-In addition to the instructions below we often prepare site-specific instructions at no charge for our customers.
-We also have experienced contractors in most areas which can help you with constructing a volleyball court.
-Whether you are an Eagle Scout building a court with money you have raised from car washes or an athletic director building courts for a Division 1 University, we can help you within your budget.
+In addition to the instructions below, we often prepare site-specific instructions at no charge for our customers.
+We also have experienced contractors in most parts of the country who can help you with constructing a volleyball court.
+Whether you are an Eagle Scout building a court with money you have raised from car washes or an Athletic Director building courts for a Division 1 University, we can help you within your budget.
 Please call 1-800-494-3933 for assistance.

-(1) Suggested Playing Area: The playing area consists of the court and a safety space around it measuring 10 feet in each direction.
-(50' x 80') (If you don't have this space, smaller courts can be built, call 1-800-494-3933 for recommendations).
-(International organizations suggest a 70' x 100' space with a 20' buffer around the court but we feel this is excessive due to the increased cost of sand around the court) The space above the playing area should be free of obstructions.
-The playing area should be level and consist of good quality sand to a thickness which prevents players from contacting the underlying surface
+The playing area consists of the court and a safety space around it measuring 10 feet in each direction (50 feet x 80 feet).
+If you don't have this space, smaller courts can be built, call 1-800-494-3933 for recommendations.
+International organizations suggest 70 feet x 100 feet space with a 20 foot buffer around the court but we feel this is excessive due to the increased cost of sand around the court.
+The space above the playing area should be free of obstructions.
+Playing area should be level and consist of good quality sand to a thickness which prevents players from contacting the underlying surface.

 The boundary lines should be made of brightly colored tape or rope having similar characteristics (Note: Ropes can sometimes leave burns if you contact them accidentally, thick 2" wide webbing is what is recommended and what the professionals use).
 (For safety reasons we recommend removing the lines at night to protect people from tripping and injuring themselves).
 The plane of the net serves as an invisible center line of the court, dividing it into two halves.